 ***Students may petition for credit to include a creative writing course offered by another department.

 ****Students who have or who are in the process of completing the concentration may elect to pursue a creative senior thesis.
-Students who successfully complete a thesis will receive a distinction on their final transcript.

 Examples of Completed Study